Faculty Manual – Section F

 Full-time faculty members and administrative professionals on nine (9) month appointments earn one and one-quarter (1.25) days of sick leave per month, cumulative with no maximum.
 Full-time nine (9) month faculty members and administrative professionals who accept summer session appointments accumulate sick leave at the rate of one and one-quarter days (1.25) per month while on such appointment.

-A faculty members or administrative professional may use accrued sick leave for treatment of and convalescence from his or her own illness or injury.
+A faculty member or administrative professional may use accrued sick leave for treatment of and convalescence from their own illness or injury.
 Illness includes treatment for alcoholism and drug addiction.
 In cases of extended sick leave absence as defined in the Human Resources Manual, the faculty member or administrative professional will be required to furnish a physician’s statement establishing the need for and duration of absence from work.
 Sick leave may be used for medical and dental appointments, including routine exams and checkups.

-A faculty member or administrative professional may use up to four hundred eighty (480) hours per fiscal year of his or her accrued sick leave for the following purposes:
+A faculty member or administrative professional may use up to four hundred eighty (480) hours per fiscal year of their accrued sick leave for the following purposes:

 a.
-Illness or medical treatment of his or her spouse, domestic partner, civil union partner, parent, or child (as those terms are defined in Appendix 3) or an individual for whom the employee has responsibility to provide care.
+Illness or medical treatment of the employee’s spouse, domestic partner, civil union partner, parent, or child (as those terms are defined in Appendix 8) or an individual for whom the employee has responsibility to provide care.
 In addition, an employee will be presumed to have a responsibility to provide care for a serious medical condition of the employee’s adult child, sibling, grandparent, or in-law (sibling, parent or grandparent of the employee’s spouse, domestic partner or civil union partner) if the employee submits a request for leave stating that the leave is necessary for such reasons.

 b.
 To provide care for a newborn son or daughter or for a child newly placed for adoption with the employee, in accordance with the Parental Leave and Catastrophic Circumstances Leave Policy and in accordance with the Family Medical Leave Policy (FML).
 The child need not be ill for use of sick leave in this instance.